lexedata/lexedata/docs/Manual.md

 You can open and edit the cognate matrix in the spreadsheet editor of your choice.
-You can update cognate sets, cognate judgements and associated metadata (in particular segment slices and alignments).
+You can update cognate sets, cognate judgements and associated metadata (in particular segment slices, alignments, CognateTable comments, and CognatesetTable comments).
 This workflow can allow specialists to work on the cognacy judgements in a familiar format (such as excel), or allow a team to work collaboratively on Google sheets, while at the same time keeping the dataset in the standard cldf format.
 You just need to